MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-add-data-to-review-set.md

 - A file encrypted with a [Microsoft encryption technology](encryption.md) and is attached to an email message that's returned in the search results is decrypted when the email message and attached file are added to the review set.
 You can review and query the decrypted file in the review set.
 You have to be assigned the RMS Decrypt role to add decrypted email attachments to a review set.
 For more information, see [Decryption in Microsoft Purview eDiscovery tools](ediscovery-decryption.md).

-To add data to a review set, click a search on the **Searches** tab, and then click **Add results to review set** on the flyout page.
+To add data to a review set, select a search on the **Searches** tab, and then select **Add results to review set** on the flyout page.

 You can add to an existing review set or create a new review set.
-If adding to a new review set, specify the name and then click **Add** to display the flyout page.
+If adding to a new review set, specify the name and then select **Add** to display the flyout page.

 ![Select a review set and configure collection options.](../media/AeD_AddToReviewSet.png)

 Adding data to a review set is a long-running process.
 This process includes gathering items from the original data sources in Microsoft 365 (for example, from mailboxes and sites), copying them to the Azure Storage location (this copying process is also called *ingestion*), and then reindexing the items.
 You can track the progress on the **Jobs** tab or on the **Searches** tab by monitoring the status in the **Added data to review set** column.
-After the review set processing is completed, click the **Review sets** tab in the case, and then click the review set to start the process of filtering, reviewing, tagging, and exporting data in the review set.
+After the review set processing is completed, select the **Review sets** tab in the case, and then select the review set to start the process of filtering, reviewing, tagging, and exporting data in the review set.

 [!INCLUDE [purview-preview](../includes/purview-preview.md)]